 1. Don’t run!

 Dogs are pack animals whose ancestors and modern-day wild relatives prey upon various other species by chasing them down.
 Running stimulates this instinct, making the dog bolder and more determined in its attack.
 It sees you running and doggie-thinks, “Aha!
 I knew that was a meal!”
-Another, far more crucial aspect is this: unless your pursuer is a 3-toed sloth, anything with 4 legs large enough to damage you can also outrun you.
-Running also keeps you from effectively coping with the attack because you cannot defend yourself while running.
+Another, far more crucial aspect is this: unless your pursuer is a 3-toed sloth, anything with 4 legs which is large enough to damage you can also outrun you.
+Running also keeps you from effectively coping with the attack because it is impossible to defend yourself while running.

 2. Accept that you are going to be bitten.